Constructing Mutually Unbiased Bases in Dimension Six: Constructing MU Vectors

-We determine the roots of ${\cal G}=0$ to $20$ significant digits which proves sufficient to put relevant limits on the properties of the vectors constructed in dimension six.
-The results presented in the next section thus provide strict limits on complementing pairs of bases $\{I,H\}$ by MU vectors.
+We determine the roots of ${\cal G}=0$ to $r=20$ significant digits which proves sufficient to put relevant limits on the properties of the vectors constructed in dimension six.
+The results presented in the Sections \ref{specialmatrices} and \ref{affinefamilies} thus represent rigorous limits on the number of vectors MU with respect to specific Hadamard matrices and hence on the number of MU bases.